Thursday Night Football Kickoff: Inside Amazon Prime Video’s New State-of-the-Art IP Prime One Truck From Game Creek Video

 Although Prime One currently rolls with 18 EVS XT VIA replay systems, the fleet has core infrastructure to accommodate more than double that number in the future.
 Prime One uses XHub-VIA systems to aggregate the 10-Gbps connections from the XT-VIA server into 100-Gbps IP links so the replay system can be integrated with the 100-Gbps routing core.
 In addition, the Prime One trucks are equipped with EVS IPDirector, XTAccess, XFile, and other features typical of a large EVS environment.

-TNF will deploy an army of Sony HDC-5500 broadcast cameras outfitted with Canon UJ122x lenses and linked to HDCU 5500 CCUs connected via IP.
-All primary game-coverage positions will be Sony HDC-5500’s, except for specialty cameras, such as HDC-4800’s running in 4K, Atom One POVs, C360 Pylon Cams, etc. The Prime trucks will arrive onsite each week with plenty of spare equipment — camera heads, CCUs, lenses — to meet Amazon’s strict redundancy protocols.
+TNF will deploy an army of Sony HDC-5500 broadcast cameras, which are linked to HDCU 5500 CCUs connected via IP.
+The Sony 5500’s have a full complement of Canon lenses, prominently featuring the UJ122x8.2 BIE-D. All primary game-coverage positions will be Sony HDC-5500’s, except for specialty cameras, such as HDC-4800’s running in 4K, Atom One POVs, C360 Pylon Cams, etc. The Prime trucks will arrive onsite each week with plenty of spare equipment — camera heads, CCUs, lenses — to meet Amazon’s strict redundancy protocols.

 “Everything [on the capture side] has to be stellar quality,” says Palmer, “because we are delivering that quality all the way to our customers’ end devices using the lowest compression to create the best picture possible.
 You will be able to see those details — the blades of grass and the lettering on the ball — like never before.
 Everything had to be pristine.”